GenericMappingTools/gmt/trunk/doc/rst/source/grdfft.rst

 grdfft
 ******

+.. only:: not man

     grdfft - Do mathematical operations on grids in the wavenumber (or frequency) domain

 Synopsis
 --------